The Healing Elements of Nature

 Warrior, Spouse and Family Reset Programs

 Our partnership with the USO of North Carolina enables several hundred military members, their spouses and families an opportunity to participate in therapeutic horticulture and nature-based outdoor activities in the Garden.
 The “Reset” Programs focus on providing comprehensive health, nutrition, and fitness information to build resiliency and develop coping techniques for those facing the challenges and pressures of a military lifestyle.
 Through the Garden’s restorative benefits, participants engage in activities to help reduce everyday stress, encourage peer interaction, and re-energize for healthier living.
-Activities include planting and harvesting in the Heritage Garden, preparing healthy snacks; creating mini-gardens or nature art; and teaming up to compete in treasure hunts and challenges.
 Plenty of time is available to relax and reflect around the fire pit or enjoy a peaceful walk in the forest.

 - Cornelia “Neill” Bullock Wilkins Charitable Endowment Fund- Seniors

 - Fayetteville Technical Community College, Wesley A. Meredith Horticulture Education Center